truzo/tomango-2018/site/content/blog/brand-identity-design-brighton-gourmet-food-retailer-comes-life.md

 title: "Brand identity design for Brighton gourmet food retailer comes to life"
 author: "mark"
 date: 2014-11-10 16:13:06
-excerpt: See how the new brand identity Tomango created for Sage & Relish came to life when we visited their new shop in Brighton blog/categories:
+description: See how the new brand identity Tomango created for Sage & Relish came to life when we visited their new shop in Brighton blog/categories:
  - brand
  - latest-news